Getting a Job

 - If the problem continues, write the student a letter/email describing the problem, the previously held verbal discussion(s), and a statement of consequences if the behavior is not corrected.
 (You may wish to give the student a particular time frame in which to correct the problem.)
 A copy of this letter/email must be forwarded to the Work-Study Coordinator; and

 - If there is no correction of the behavior, the student’s employment should be terminated.
 The supervisor should notify the student and should complete both a Job Termination Form and an Employee Performance Evaluation Form, being sure to state the reasons that the employee was terminated.
 Problems such as dishonesty or theft call for immediate dismissal from the Program.
 Supervisors should contact the Work-Study Coordinator as soon as possible in such instances.

 When the Financial Aid Office receives a poor evaluation and/or termination, the Work-Study Coordinator will contact the student and provide counseling regarding the situation.
 If a supervisor initiates a termination for a non-negative reason, such as the completion of a project, the termination should be handled similar to a student-initiated termination with the supervisor giving the student at least two weeks’ notice.
 The Work Study Coordinator will make every effort to assist in placing a student terminated for such reasons.

 Falsification of a time record by a student is a serious offense.
 The consequences are:

 - Immediate removal from the Federal Work-Study Program

 - The amount of Federal Work-Study awarded will be cancelled and will not be replaced with any federal or institutional assistance.

-- A Termination Notice will be placed in the student's file indicating the reason for removal.
+- Termination Notice placed in the student’s file indicating the reason for removal

 - Payroll will be notified of the correct hours worked.